ranthanz/front-end-mentor-projects/FrontEndMentor-3/README.md

 ## Frontend Mentor - News homepage solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.lenge, you need a good understanding of HTML and CSS.**

 ## Table of contents
 - [Overview](#overview)